obip/ikim-website/README.md

   * admin - Administration
   * tech - Technical staff
   * head - group leader
-  Additional entries are optional, currently, only `board` (for ikim board members) is supported
+  Additional entries in the roles-list are optional, currently only `board` (for ikim board members) is supported

 Optional fields:
 - phone - phone nr, e.g. +4920112345
 - position-special - more details for tech-staff, e.g. `HPC specialist`
 - interests - a list of interests, e.g. `['machine learning', 'coffe']`
-- img - first, upload an image to [`/img/people`](/img/people), then provide the filename here, e.g. `max-mustermann.jpg`
+- img - first, upload an image to [`/img/people`](/img/people), then provide the filename here, e.g. `hilde-muster.jpg`
 #### Remove Member
 Simply delete the corresponding entry from the file
 #### Modify Member